dcernst/PinyonsPines/course2021.md

 - Mile 261.6: Dairy Springs Campground.
 Where the route turns to head up Mormon Mountain, instead turn right and descent to campground.
 Water spigot should be on.
 - Mile 268.3: Weimer Spring.
 I checked this out a week or so ago and there wasn’t much water.
 - Mile 283.1: Lake Mary Country Store.
-- Mile 283.8: Access to Upper Lake Mary.
+- Mile 286.7: Detour to Upper Lake Mary.
+Instead of turning up towards Marshall Lake, continue on Lake Mary Road until you see the lake.
 Scramble down near fenced parking area.